-- Programme will be formed only from registered authors and will be published online by 14 July 2020.
-The main (and additionally updated) version of this year´s programme should be available in the EISA mobile app.
+- Programme will be formed only from registered authors and will be published online by 1 July 2021.
+The main (and additionally updated) version of the programme should be available in the EISA mobile app.

 - By submitting an abstract the author(s) are agreeing to the display of the abstract in connection with the conference on the EISA website and the conference app.
 It is understood that they are not relinquishing copy right to the Conference or EISA.

 - Each year EISA receives many more applications for places at each of our events than places we have available.
 We therefore take the commitment to attend and participate in our events seriously.
 It is EISA policy that anyone who fails to adhere to the registration deadline of any event, before which time you could cancel your participation, will be penalized.
 Anyone found to be in non-fulfilment of their commitments to EISA will not be allowed to participate in any EISA events for a calendar year.
 Exemptions to this on medical or other exceptional grounds will be considered but please note that withdrawals past the deadline due to lack of funding or other professional or personal commitments are not considered sufficient reasons for partial refunds or for exemption from non-fulfilment of commitment penalties.